Alex-bzh/compuling/README.md

 # compuling
-Resources to learn how to manage corpus with computers
+Resources to learn how to manage corpus with Python.